what do we study?

 how do we study this?

-We use a combination of model systems and experimental approaches, including lineage tracing analyses, primary three-dimensional organoid cultures and CRISPR/Cas (epi)genome editing.
+We use a combination of model systems and experimental approaches, including (but not limited to) lineage tracing analyses, different -omics and bioinformatics approaches, primary 3D organoid cultures and CRISPR/Cas (epi)genome editing.
+This allows us to study and dissect complex biological problems from different angles and across multiple scales of complexity.

 Read more about our research (for scientists)